objectrocket/elasticstat/README.md

 optional arguments:
   -h HOSTLIST, --host HOSTLIST
-                        Host in Elasticsearch cluster (or a comma-delimited list of hosts)
-  --port PORT           HTTP Port (or include as host:port in HOSTLIST) -u USERNAME, --username USERNAME
+                        Host in Elasticsearch cluster (or a comma-delimited list of hosts from the same cluster) --port PORT           HTTP Port (or include as host:port in HOSTLIST) -u USERNAME, --username USERNAME
                         Username
   -p [PASSWORD], --password [PASSWORD]
-                        Password
-  --ssl                 Connect using TLS/SSL
+                        Password (if USERNAME is specified but not PASSWORD, will prompt for password) --ssl                 Connect using TLS/SSL
   -c CATEGORY [CATEGORY ...], --categories CATEGORY [CATEGORY ...]
                         Statistic categories to show [all or choose from os, jvm, threads, fielddata, connections, data_nodes] -t THREADPOOL [THREADPOOL ...], --threadpools THREADPOOL [THREADPOOL ...]
-                        Thread pools to show
+                        Threadpools to show
   -C, --no-color        Display without ANSI color output
 ```